Professor of Education; Distinguished Teaching Award 1989; Award for Excellence in Faculty Service 2009

 About Professor Miller

 Robert S. Miller has been a member of the Plymouth State faculty since 1976.
-He taught for 20 years in the Psychology Department, and served for 3 years as Associate Dean of Undergraduate Studies.
-For the past 14 years he has been a member of the Education Department.
-He also occasionally teaches writing courses for the English Department and volunteers as a staff member at the Writing Center.
-In 2004, his first play, Opening the House, was produced by the Plymouth Players, directed by Fran Page—this he regards as the highlight of his Plymouth career.
-In 2012, he began transitional retirement, but will continue teaching half-time and working at the Writing Center.
+He taught for 20 years in the Psychology Department, served for 3 years as Associate Dean of Undergraduate Studies, then joined the Education Department.
+He also occasionally taught writing courses for the English Department.
+In 2004, his play, Opening the House, was produced by the Plymouth Players, directed by Fran Page—this he regards as the highlight of his Plymouth career.
+In 2012, he began transitional retirement.
+He teaches half-time in the Elementary Education and Childhood Studies Department and volunteers as a writing consultant at the Writing Center.

 Awards or recognition